 It should be noted that if you’re using CheckPeople—or any other background check company—you must comply with the Fair Credit Reporting Act.
 The FCRA prohibits the use of background checks for employment decisions or screening tenants.

 CheckPeople uses its own proprietary algorithm to conduct deep online searches of public databases and online content in order to find reams of information on people.

-One of the main avenues used is court documents that can show any prior convictions or legal measures, as well as any civil cases that the person may have had in the past.
-Police records are used to show if a person has been arrested or charged with a crime, and the sex offender database can provide lengthy details on people who are on their lists.
-You can also find “related relatives” to find connections that you might not have known the person had.
+One of the primary sources of information used are court documents that would show records of prior convictions, as well as any civil cases that the person may have been involved in, in the past.
+CheckPeople will also check for possible arrest records, and listings in sex offender databases.
+You can also search for “related people” to find associates that you might not have known the target had.

 City and state documents can help you find property and business listings, as well as marriage and death records.

-The company also casts a wide net across the depths of the internet, searching for all types of online content—including social media profiles and blog posts—that people may have written years prior.
+The company also casts a wide net across the internet, searching for all types of online content which include social media profiles and blog posts that people may have written years prior.

-Put simply, what CheckPeople and companies like it do is search all types of legal routes for information, searching in places that, left to your own devices, you might not know to check, or how.
+Put simply, CheckPeople and companies like it search all types of public legal records for information, searching in places that, left to your own devices, you might not have access to.